 Q: What are the benefits of ADA-height toilets?

 A: ADA-height toilets have now become the standard in many bathroom remodels.
 The bowl sits about 2 inches higher off the floor, making it easier to sit and stand back up.
 Most ADA toilets also have elongated bowls, which provide a little more room at the seat.
-Bathroom remodeling Tampa, is often done to accommodate the Aging-in-Place market, where homeowners wish to remain in their own homes should they develop health issues.
+Many of our bathroom remodeling Tampa and Saint Augustine are often done to accommodate the Aging-in-Place market, where homeowners wish to remain in their own homes should they develop health issues.
 Addressing the potential need to have more accessibility should health issues develop is much easier when planned for in advance.

-Q: How important is lighting and ventilation in my bathroom remodeling tampa project?
+Q: How important is lighting and ventilation in my bathroom remodeling project?